R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This minor release replaces the version 0.8.0 submitted to CRAN recently.
-We had not been aware of the problems with the package 'data.table' on CRAN and we thus now lowered required package version number for 'data.table'.
+This release replaces the version 0.8.0 submitted to CRAN 2018-02-09, but it got never published for unknown reasons.
+We never received beyond any response either.

+However, we became aware of the problems with the package 'data.table' on CRAN and we thus now lowered required package version number for 'data.table'.

 We furthermore reduced the size of the example data and lowered the required R version to 3.3.0 (3.4.0 previously).